Holy City, California: Decline of population

 The town began to further decline in population in the 1940s, with the construction of State Route 17.
 Holy City was no longer on the main route through the mountains.
-With the end of the Depression, many of Riker's followers were able to find work elsewhere.
+With the end of the Great Depression, many of Riker's followers were able to find work elsewhere.
 The town was disincorporated in 1959, and Riker lost control of the property.
 Several of the buildings mysteriously burned down shortly afterwards.

 The developers who purchased the property eventually put it up for sale in 2006, but it lingered on the market until 2016, when it was bought for $6 million by Robert and Trish Duggan.
 The Duggans are members of the Church of Scientology.
 Robert Duggan has been referred to as the church's "largest financial supporter" by former Scientology executive Mark Rathbun.

 The Holy City Zoo, a former comedy club in San Francisco, had the sign, table and chairs that all came from the original site of the zoo.